Market Scan Template for Founders and Product Teams

 They mix source material, raw observations, and conclusions together until the document becomes hard to trust.

-But those are not the same thing.
 A vendor page is background.
 A repeated phrasing pattern is an observation.
 A conclusion about what the market is optimizing for is judgment.
 A recommendation for the team is a decision-use layer on top of that.

+The reader can see what the evidence was, what interpretation seems reasonable, and what the team should do with it.
 That keeps the document from sounding more certain than it really is, while still making it useful for decisions.

 Comparison graphic showing scattered market sources and category notes on one side and a structured market scan on the other, with clear separation between background inputs, observed patterns, and team implications.